radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 ## Tensor products

 In this section we will define and give reason to believe in some basic properties of tensor products.
-The approach taken in this section is not standard and reflect the tastes of the author.
+The approach taken in this section is not standard and reflect my personal taste.
 The reason for this divergence will be explained later.
 The reader already familiar with tensor products and their properties may safely skip this section as the relevance of the divergence from the standard presentation does not extend beyond the section.

 Let $M,N$ be $R$-modules for a commutative ring $R$.
 Let $T$ be another $R$-module and consider a general bilinear (that is, linear in each argument map) $f: M \times N \to T$.
 That is, a function of two arguments $f(m,n)$ such that